rein4ce/hlbsp/README.md

-Code was initially inspired by Brandon Jone's Quake2 viewer.
+Code was initially inspired by Brandon Jones's Quake2 viewer.
 It uses gl-utils and js-struct libraries written by him, go, take a look! https://github.com/toji